 With the ethos of our school rooted in the United Nations Convention of the Rights of the Child (UNCRC), we are passionate about teaching PSHE (Personal, Social, Health Education).
 Our integrated curriculum promotes PSHE across a wide range of subjects and helps to ensure that PSHE lessons link with the children's other learning, making them more meaningful.

 The aim of our PSHE policy is to help to ensure that children grow up to be responsible citizens, who have a sense of belonging, feel that they are valued and make a meaningful contribution to both their immediate community and the wider world.
 In addition to this, we teach children both about their rights, as stated in the UNCRC, and also their responsibilities, to help to ensure that the rights of others are met.

 What do we focus on?
-Through our PSHE programme, we focus on:
+Through our PSHE programme, which is supported by the 'Growing up with Yasmine and Tom' programme, we focus on:

 - Sex and Relationships Education - This is planned annually for each year group.
 In year 3, the main focus is on the physical differences between girls and boys, progressing to year 6, when we explore how babies are born;

 - Drug Education - Again, this is taught annually.
 In year 3, we explore the fact that all medicines are drugs but not drugs are medicines; in year 4, we explore peer pressure; in year 5, the focus is on drug education; in year 6, there is a topic which looks at the harmful effects of smoking;